fizzxz/obsidian-kindle-clippings-plugin/README.md

-# Obsidian Kindle Clipping Plugin
+# Obsidian Kindle Clippings Plugin

 As I personally have no use for online amazon syncing, this fork of obsidian kindle plugin will only focus on the "My Clipping.txt" file to create the notes for your clippings.